Rangers vs. Tigers: Betting Trends, Records ATS, Home/Road Splits

 Rangers Recent Betting Performance

-- In six games as the favorite over the last 10 matchups, the Rangers have a record of 5-1.
+- The Rangers have played as the favorite in seven of their past 10 games and have won six of those contests.

-- The Rangers and their opponents have combined to hit the over five times in their last 10 games with a total.
+- When it comes to hitting the over, the Rangers and their opponents are 4-6-0 in their last 10 games with a total.

 Rangers Betting Records & Stats

-- The Rangers have won 18 of the 27 games they were favored on the moneyline this season (66.7%).
+- The Rangers have won 67.9% of the games this season when they were the moneyline favorite (19-9).

+- When playing as moneyline favorites with odds of -140 or shorter, Texas has a 16-5 record (winning 76.2% of its games).

-- The Rangers have an implied moneyline win probability of 62.3% in this game.
+- The Rangers have an implied moneyline win probability of 58.3% in this matchup.

-- Texas has played in 51 games with over/under set, and have combined with opponents to go over the total 30 times (30-19-2).
+- Texas has played in 52 games with a set over/under, and have combined with its opponents to go over the total 30 times (30-20-2).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.